Ralph Lauren did not invent preppy America.

 He sold a lifestyle before that phrase became a cliché

 Britannica describes Lauren's great move better than most fashion histories do.
-He did not merely make successful garments.
+He did more than make successful garments.
 He built a brand around the image of an elite American life.
-Polo became the vehicle, but the real product was coherence: tweeds, equestrian cues, Ivy polish, sportswear ease, Gatsby nostalgia, all folded into a unified world.
+Polo became the vehicle, but the product was coherence: tweeds, equestrian cues, Ivy polish, sportswear ease, Gatsby nostalgia, all folded into a unified world.

 That coherence is what turned a designer into a corporate system.
 By the early 1980s he had already begun extending the label beyond clothing into home goods and a broader domestic environment.
 Ralph Lauren was no longer a fashion line.
 It was a way of furnishing desire.